TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          "Web > Page" module to display content elements accordingly; That each default element is shown and next to it any translation found.
-This configuration can be done with Page TSconfig for a section of the website using the object path :ts:`mod.web_layout.defLangBinding = 1`.
+This configuration can be done with Page TSconfig for a section of the website using the object path :typoscript:`mod.web_layout.defLangBinding = 1`.

          **Possible values:**